flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    Switches, knobs and dials can't be used with simple mouse clicks as before.
+    Switches, knobs, and dials can't be used with simple mouse clicks as before.
 (Can't push or pull knobs).

     ^^Root Cause^^